History of science and technology in the People's Republic of China: Late 1950s to 1970s

+Class struggle, the struggle for production, and scientific experiment at the three greatest revolutionary movements for building a mighty socialist country.
+These movements are a sure guarantee that Communists will be free from bureaucracy and immune against revisionism and dogmatism, and will for ever remain invincible.

 China began a formal computing development program in 1956 when it launched the Twelve-Year Science Plan and formed the Beijing Institute of Computing Technology under the Chinese Academy of Sciences (CAS).
 In 1958, China completed its first vacuum-tube computer.
 Over the next several years, Chinese researchers expanded on these efforts with extrapolation from Soviet models.